GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 #### System Account Authentication
 In order to utilize the Contract Opportunity Management API, the following is required:
-* Valid beta.SAM.GOV federal government system account with Read and Write permissions under Contract Opportunity domain.
+* Valid SAM.GOV federal government system account with Read and Write permissions under Contract Opportunity domain.

 ### Type of Connection Validation
 All REST API requests will be validated against the Type of Connection within the system account profile.
 All requests without "REST API" type of connection in the system account profile will be rejected with an error.